Here are our active members that work voluntarily for Ocean Sounds e.V., in addition we have >50 passive supporting members.

-Since 2015 whale and dolphin research and conservation in Raja Ampat in cooperation with the University of Papua in Manokwari (Dr. Ricardo Tapilatu), several resorts and Pindito.
+Since 2015 whale and dolphin conservation in Raja Ampat in cooperation with the University of Papua in Manokwari (Dr. Ricardo Tapilatu) and local NGO’s.

 ..her main interest is to preserve life on this planet by trying to minimize human destruction…

 OceanSounds 2nd director, photographer, tour operator (Lofotenreisen.de), he started working with Heike in 2010 and has now (2014) joined the charity.

 Ralf Ehret, accountat.
 He has a long standing career in accountance and experience with non-proft organisations.

 German, came for the first time to Norway in 2006 for holidays and met Heike & Ocean Sounds and has been an assistant since.
 During her summer breaks from school she helped Oceans Sounds during 2007, 2008, 2009, 2011, 2012 and 2014.
 Her work with Ocean Sounds inspired Madita to learn more about bio-acoustics and she volunteered at the archive for animals sounds / HU Berlin.

 She is now conducting her PhD in Biology at the University of Leipzig.